 Doctors can quickly perform most of these tests to determine whether there’s any damage to the liver and how severe it is.
 If you have other injuries, your doctor may use these and other tests to diagnose those injuries too.

-For minor blows to the liver, time and close monitoring are the treatments doctors usually recommend.
+For minor bruises to the liver, time and close monitoring are the treatments doctors usually recommend.

 Thanks to advancements in imaging and treatment, your doctor or healthcare team can watch you carefully to make sure you don’t seem to be losing blood and maintain your blood pressure.

 While you’re being monitored, you’ll likely need to give frequent blood samples.
 If you’ve lost a lot of blood, your doctor may recommend a blood transfusion.
-Or they may suggest transfusing certain blood compounds that help your blood to clot.
+They may also suggest transfusing certain blood compounds that help your blood to clot.

 A blow to the liver can leave you feeling tender and sore.
 If your doctor recommends managing your injury at home, here are some steps you can take to help your recovery:

 - Rest.
 Getting plenty of rest allows your body and your liver to recover.
-It also reduces the risk of hurting your liver again.
+It also lowers the risk of hurting your liver again.